RodrigoEmygdio/Phalconphp-Docs/reference/tutorial.rst

     </form>

-Viewing the form in your browser will show something like this:
+Visualizando o formulário no seu browser você verá algo como isto:

 .. figure:: ../_static/img/tutorial-3.png
     :align: center

-:doc:`Phalcon\\Tag <../api/Phalcon_Tag>` also provides useful methods to build form elements.
+:doc:`Phalcon\\Tag <../api/Phalcon_Tag>` também prove métodos uteis para construção de elementos do formulário.

-The Phalcon\\Tag::form method receives only one parameter for instance, a relative uri to a controller/action in the application.
+O método Phalcon\\Tag::form recebe somente um parâmetro  method receives only one parameter for instance, a relative uri to a controller/action in the application.

 By clicking the "Send" button, you will notice an exception thrown from the framework, indicating that we are missing the "register" action in the controller "signup".
 Our public/index.php file throws this exception: